Aamirali7596/CV-Editor/README.md

 - CI/CD
 - Data techniques

-**Experience** includes 4 companies:
+**Experience** includes 4 companies for Example for the Sample :
-1. Build A Rocket Boy (current)
+1. Company A (current)
-2. Castleton Commodities Int.
+2. Company B
-3. Sodexo
+3. Company C
-4. Wherescape USA
+4. Company D

 After editing `CV_CONTENT`, also update the skills section in `AamirAli_Resume_ATS.docx` manually to keep them in sync.